 2020 has brought us a whole host of website designers breaking the traditional typography rules.
 We’ve only ever really seen this before in print, with designers like David Carson renowned for this style.
 However, now, breaking the typography rules seems to be a rapidly moving trend for website designs.

-fulfilmentcrowd has continuously noticed quite a few typography rules being broken, through odd spacing, sizing, layers overlapping, line spacing and breaks in the wrong places.
+fulfilmentcrowd has continuously noticed quite a few typography rules being broken, through odd spacing, sizing, layers overlapping, line spacing, and breaks in the wrong places.
 Being rebellious and breaking the rules can make some interesting designs and UI for your site but don’t forget the most important thing: your users must be able to understand what you are saying.

-Here are fulfilmentcrowd's favourites for this year:
+Here are fulfilmentcrowd's favorites for this year:

 Landing on Cromier just oozes style and would make anyone feel trendy, they’ve nailed overlapping their layers and using bold titles for their products.

-Boundary Supply must have one of the most interesting product listing pages we’ve seen in a long time, with-off centred titles and overlapping layers.
+Boundary Supply must have one of the most interesting product listing pages we’ve seen in a long time, with-off centered titles and overlapping layers.
 Even with all of this, the page still has a simplistic layout with the call to action clear and the content easy to read.
 Try checking out their entire product listing page for inspiration- their page is truly unique from top to bottom.

 Don’t worry!
 3D everything doesn’t mean all your website users have to own and wear the funky 3D glasses, three-dimensional imagery adds great depth and realism to your site.
 This trend was becoming a big hitter at the end of last year and will only become bigger in 2020, so expect to see a lot more of it.

-3D design within your website improves engagement through some really exciting product listing pages, gives your products a more life-like feel and enhancing interest for the user on your site.
+3D design within your website improves engagement through some really exciting product listing pages, gives your products a more life-like feel, and enhancing interest for the user on your site.

-Some of fulfilmentcrowd’s favourites are shown below:
+Some of fulfilmentcrowd’s favorites are shown below:

 Rimowa’s site is futuristic and 3D from the home page through to the product listing.
-Each element on the product page is interactive, giving a full 360-degree 3D view and allowing product customisation.
+Each element on the product page is interactive, giving a full 360-degree 3D view and allowing product customization.
 Watch the video or visit the site to see more.

 Thanks to wearable technology, devices are becoming smaller and smaller; Website designers now must think about mobile-first and even smaller within their designs.
 The area most impacted by this is site navigation.
-We have noticed navigations becoming simpler, stripped back and more concise to respond to this shift in consumer technology.
+We have noticed navigations becoming simpler, stripped back, and more concise to respond to this shift in consumer technology.
 Minimalist navigation is all about usability- the less your user must think about moving around, the more time they spend engrossed in the site’s content.

 This trend is a huge step for most people’s websites and might sound risky, but it actually makes a lot of sense.
 Most users come to your site through a search engine or a paid ad, less navigation creates a more direct path and greater control over a user’s site journey, allowing them to engage more with the design and your products.

-Mowellens has created a condensed side navigation, this has allowed their site to be all about the product and imagery.
+Mowellens has created condensed side navigation, this has allowed their site to be all about the product and imagery.
 They have used huge interactive striking photography throughout their site, keeping the user's journey exciting from start to finish.